iCliniq Logo

 Welcome to icliniq.com.

-If this fever is due to a cold or because you were wet, it usually goes in two to three days.
+If this fever is due to a cold or because you were wet, it usually goes away in two to three days.
 The medicine you are taking is good enough for fever and cold, but Paracetamol does not help if you develop any other symptoms.
-I would recommend you to do CBC (complete blood count) test and get antibiotics accordingly.
+I would recommend you do a CBC (complete blood count) test and get antibiotics accordingly.
 What dosage of Paracetamol are you taking, and how many times a day?
 You are taking an antihistamine, and it will suppress allergic reactions if there are any.
 But if your fever continues, then antibiotics or other medicines are required.
 But for now, Paracetamol is sufficient if you do not have a high fever.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!